Cruise Specialists Blog

 • Seabourn’s ships carry between 450 and 600 guests.

-• Seabourn’s two newest vessels, Seabourn Encore and Seabourn Ovation, carry 600 guests apiece.
+• Seabourn’s two newest cruise ships, Seabourn Encore and Seabourn Ovation, carry 600 guests apiece.

-• Seabourn’s vessels feature marinas that lower into the sea for water sports activities from the back of the vessel.
+• Seabourn’s cruise ships feature marinas that lower into the sea for water sports activities from the back of the vessel.
 Say “aft” for “back” if you want to be taken seriously when on board.

 • Seabourn has Nordic influences, in both ship design and in its heritage.